Trackunit/developer-hub/guides/sdk-docs/getting-started/creating-a-new-extension.md

   - Enter the app name used in step 3 in the **[Creating a new app](https://developers.trackunit.com/docs/creating-a-new-app)** section (e.g., my-first-app).
     - 📌 This question will not appear if you only have a single app in your NX Workspace.

-- **Which Iris App extension should be generated?:**
+- **Which IrisX App extension should be generated?:**

   - See the **[extension point types](https://developers.trackunit.com/docs/extension-points)**

 ```
 ✔ What name would you like to use for this app-extension? · [name-of-your-extension]
 ✔ What subdir would you like to use for this app-extension? · [feature-name]
-✔ Which Iris App extension should be generated? · FLEET_EXTENSION
+✔ Which IrisX App extension should be generated? · FLEET_EXTENSION

 CREATE libs/[feature-name]/[name-of-your-extension]/extension-manifest.ts
 UPDATE package.json